pkteer/PKT-Server/README.md

 # PKT-Server

-This should help you to easily set up an Anode VPN Exit using cjdns.
+The PKT-Server is a docker image that can be used to set up a server that can be used to host a PKT wallet, a CJDNS VPN Exit, an AnodeVPN server, an IKEv2 VPN server and an OpenVPN server.
+In the first case a user can connect to the VPN exit using cjdns and then access the internet through cjdns and your server.
+On the second case the user can also use IKEv2 and OpenVPN to connect to the server and access the internet through it without the need to run cjdns on their computer but they will get access to the cjdns network.

+You can follow the first set of instractions for setting up a CJDNS only VPN Exit or the second set of instructions for setting up the server with an IKEv2 and OpenVPN server.

-## Set up your own VPN Exit
+## Set up your own CJDNS VPN Exit

 1. Create a data directory where the server configuration will be stored.